 Design & Digital Communications Assistant

-Reports to: Research Assistant and Co-Executive Directors
+Reports to: Research Associate and Co-Executive Directors

 Primary Location: Flexible - remote or at UNSW (Faculty of Law & Justice) Sydney